svtk/AtomicKotlinCourse/Introduction to Objects/Constructors/Exercise 1/task.md

 ## Constructors (#1)

-Make `fieldSize` and the initial coordinates the arguments of the `Robot` class.
+Transform `fieldSize` and the initial coordinates into the arguments of the `Robot` class.